-HPI620 Strategic Human Resource Management
+HPI620 Strategic Human Resource Management 3 credits Prerequisite: None

 This course focuses on the human resource functions within an organization including recruitment, management and providing direction for the people who work in the organization.
 By effectively managing a workforce through human resources, students examine how organizational success is achieved.
 Students design recruitment, management and strategic HR system approaches for performance improvement.